Kmynes/pool-worker-threads/README.md

 const promise = obs.toPromise(); //This is your promise it 'll wait for all your worker messages
 ```

-## Tipicale exemple using some data with Promise aproach
+## Typical example using some data with Promise aproach
 ```TS
 import { WorkerPool } from "./pool-worker-threads";